Martijncvv/Martijncvv/README.md

 :butterfly:	 INTP/INTF_Logician/Mediator, **Humanitarian**: Driven to make the world a better place.
 Creative and imaginative in coming up with insightful solutions to meaningful problems.

-:male_detective:  Feel free to look through my repositories, I'm currently working on a product transparency platform.
+:male_detective:  Feel free to look through my repositories and have a look at my personal [website](https://martijn.digital/).

 You can always contact me via [LinkedIn](https://www.linkedin.com/in/martijncvv/).